Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

  November 20, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 #### Console 1
 At first I was interested in the "non-European sales version".
-Fairly quick I identified the console and gave it a shot.
+Fairly quickly I identified the console and gave it a shot.
 Turns out it was a US console, so I paired my EU gamepad.
  I always thought the gamepads are region locked but to my surprise I was able to go through the whole console setup process.
 After that the console restarted and tried